Glen Rosa Horseshoe

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Travel and logistics notes in the event information state a 35 minute walk along the fisherman’s walk from the ferry, with alternative travel by bike or bus.
-Parking is available at the Goatfell car park and the Rangers centre field is a short walk from there.
-There are no showers at the race field, but freshwater pools are nearby.
-Prizes include trophies for overall and local winners and medals for a range of age and team categories.
-The event is organised by Arran Runners and sponsored locally by Arran Active.
+Access notes include a roughly 35 minute walk along the fisherman’s walk from the ferry, or alternatives by bicycle or bus.
+Limited parking is available at the wine port Goatfell car park with a short walk to the Rangers centre field.
+There are no showers at the race field; nearby freshwater pools are available for a post-event dip.
 Visit the organization's website for the most recent information.